cml87/Spring_JDBC_JPA/README.md

 - C3PO, default with Hibernate
 - AS, bind to the JNDI registry: `JndiDataSourceLookup.getDataSource(string_jndi_ref, eg. jdbc/myDataSource)`

-It is possible to instantiate a one of this data sources in our Spring application.
+It is possible to instantiate one of this data sources in our Spring application.
 Let's use dbcp from Apache.
 Include the dependency in the pom:
 ```xml
         <dependency>
             <groupId>org.apache.tomcat</groupId>